Hohenschwangau Castle: History

 The fortress Schwangau (literally translated the Swan District), which was first mentioned in historical records dating from the 12th century, stood high up on a rock on the site of the present 19th-century Neuschwanstein castle.
 The knights, later counts of Schwangau, were ministeriales of the Welfs.
 Hiltbolt von Schwangau (1195–1254) was a minnesinger.
 Margareta von Schwangau was the wife of minnesinger Oswald von Wolkenstein.

-The present day Hohenschwangau ("Upper Schwangau") castle was first mentioned in 1397, though under the name of Schwanstein.
-Only in the 19th century the names of the two castles have switched.
+The present-day Hohenschwangau ("Upper Schwangau") castle was first mentioned in 1397, though under the name of Schwanstein.
+Only in the 19th century were the names of the two castles reversed.
 It was built on a hill above lake Alpsee, below the older fortress.
 Between 1440 and 1521 the Lords had to sell their fief with Imperial immediacy to the Wittelsbach dukes of Bavaria, but continued to occupy the castle as Burgraves.
 In 1521 they became owners again but had to sell their land in 1535.
 The purchaser, Johann Paumgartner, a wealthy Augsburg merchant, had the lower castle reconstructed by Italian architect Lucio di Spazzi who already worked on the Hofburg, Innsbruck.
 He kept the exterior walls and the towers but rebuilt the inner parts until 1547, on a floor plan that still today exists.
 The older Schwangau fortress however continued to fall into ruins.
 Paumgartner, after having been elevated to the rank of baron, died in 1549 and his sons sold their new castle to Maximilian I, Elector of Bavaria.

 The Wittelsbachs used the castle for bear hunting or as a retreat for agnatic princes.
 In 1743 it was plundered by Austrian troops.
 In the German mediatization the county of Schwangau became officially a part of the Electorate of Bavaria in 1803.
 King Maximilian I Joseph of Bavaria sold the castle in 1820.
-Only in 1832 his grandson Maximilian II of Bavaria, then crown prince, bought it back.
+Only in 1832 did his grandson Maximilian II of Bavaria, then crown prince, buy it back.
 In April 1829, he had discovered the historic site during a walking tour and reacted enthusiastically to the beauty of the surrounding area.
 He acquired the dilapidated building – then still known as Schwanstein – in 1832, abandoning his father's wish that he should move into the old castle (Hohes Schloss) in the nearby town of Füssen.
 In February 1833, the reconstruction of the castle began, continuing until 1837, with additions up to 1855.
 The architect in charge, Domenico Quaglio, was responsible for the neogothic style of the exterior design.
 He died in 1837 and the task was continued by Joseph Daniel Ohlmüller (died 1839) and Georg Friedrich Ziebland.
 More than 90 wall paintings (by such artists as Lorenzo Quaglio and Michael Neher) represent the history of Schwangau, as well as medieval German romances such as Parzival and the story of Lohengrin, the Knight of the Swan, on which Richard Wagner later based his operas Lohengrin of 1848 and Parsifal of 1882, sponsored by Ludwig II who had grown up with these stories at Hohenschwangau.